Chaikin Analytics: The Chaikin Power Gauge Rating

-In April 2014, Chaikin collaborated with Nasdaq to overlay the Chaikin Power Gauge stock rating on three popular Nasdaq stock indexes: Large Cap, Small Cap, and Dividend Achievers.
+In April 2014, Chaikin Analytics collaborated with Nasdaq to overlay the Chaikin Power Gauge stock rating on three popular Nasdaq stock indexes: Large Cap, Small Cap, and Dividend Achievers.

-In 2017, Chaikin Analytics launched a collaboration with Nasdaq and IndexIQ to bring the Chaikin Power Gauge stock rating approach to the ETF marketplace for the first time.
+In 2017, Chaikin Analytics in collaboration with Nasdaq and IndexIQ brought the Chaikin Power Gauge stock rating approach to the ETF marketplace for the first time.

 Chaikin Indicators

 Chaikin Oscillator

 The Chaikin Oscillator was developed in the 1970s.
-The indicator is based upon the momentum of the Accumulation/Distribution (AD).
-AD calculates the position of a stock's daily closing price as a fraction of the daily price range of the stock—a fraction that is multiplied by the daily volume in order to quantify the net accumulation or distribution of a stock.
+The indicator is based on the momentum of the Accumulation/Distribution (AD).
+AD calculates the position of a stock's daily closing price as a fraction of the daily price range of the stock.
+This fraction is multiplied by the daily volume to quantify the net accumulation or distribution of a stock.
 AD is expressed mathematically as: